danielloosec/blog/_posts/2018-08-29-PublicWifiMyths_Part_1.markdown

 #-M arp:remote: Tells ettercap to perform a "man in the middle attack" as discussed earlier in the article.
 We will tell it to use the arp attack to collect inbound and outbound traffic.
 As opposed to arp:oneway which only poisons the outbound traffic from the target.
 #/$gatewayIP// The first target.
 Redirecting all traffic from target1 to target2
 #/$gatewayIP// The second target.

+#sysctl: Same as the first but turns IP forwarding back off.
 {% endhighlight %}

 {% highlight ruby %}